 Hunter Orange: Hunter orange is required by Kansas and Fort Riley regulation for various activities and times of the year.
-Refer to the Fort Riley Outdoor Recreation Map and Guide for requirements.
+Refer to the Fort Riley Outdoor Recreation Map and Regulations for requirements.

-Recreational Vehicle Marker: All vehicles being used for recreational activities on Fort Riley must display an Outdoor Recreational Vehicle Marker.
+Recreational Vehicle Marking: All vehicles being used for recreational activities on Fort Riley must display a current Fort Riley iSportsman Permit.